voxeet/voxeet-uxkit-android/README.md

 **Note for Beta releases of the SDK: ** When using a beta release, add as well `"https://android-sdk.voxeet.com/beta"` after the release line.
 With this, you will be able to use the beta versions of the UXKit which are using beta versions of the SDK.

+### Available stable versions

+The list will only feature new most recents versions

+#### v3.0.4

+use SDK version v3.0.3

+- Add enhanced action buttons
+- add maximize and minimize methods

+#### v3.0.3

+use SDK version v3.0.3

+- VoxeetSDK.instance() is always valid
+- VoxeetSDK.<services()> are always instantiated
+- VoxeetSDK.initialize(...) still needs to be called to enable network-related calls
+- The speaker action refreshes the devices on top of displaying those media devices
+- Media output shows properly the list's text color
+- Add static IncomingNotification.Configuration to override some fields

 ### Available beta versions

 #### v3.0.3-BETA2